unisys12/fileDetect/README.md

 - MIMEbyFileAPI - Contains a very simple JavaScript example of retrieveing file size, type and name using the HTML4 File API.

 ### A Little About Me
 Now, bear in mind that I do not do this for a living.
-I simple love web development and do this as a hobby.
+I simply love web development and do this as a hobby.
 Sure, I would love to do this for a living, but... not there yet!